jjennammari/42.philosophers/README.md

 ## Description

-Philosophers is a project with a goal to learn about concurrent programming with using threads in a safe way implementing with mutex locks.
+Philosophers is using a metaphor of dining philosophers that has tasks to eat, sleep and think.
+The goal goal is to learn about concurrent programming with using threads in a safe way implementing with mutex locks.

 ## Instructions